gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-simple/README.md

-# Simple Self Hosted TFC Agent on GKE
+# Simple Self Hosted Terraform Cloud Agent on GKE

 ## Overview

-This example shows how to deploy TFC Agent on GKE.
+This example shows how to deploy Terraform Cloud Agents on Google Kubernetes Engine (GKE) using the `tfc-agent-gke` module.

-It creates the Terraform Agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached.
+It creates the Terraform Cloud agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached.

 ## Steps to deploy this example